frederic-perez/AmE-dictionary/data/idioms.md

 __go out with the boys__ To go and socialize somewhere with a group of exclusively male friends.
 __go out with the girls__ To go and socialize somewhere with a group of exclusively female friends.
 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
-__go over (one’s) head__ __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
+__go over (one’s) head__ :two: __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
 __go overboard__ :dart::two: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._
 __go places__ :two::hammer: _This kid is going places._
 __go potty__ _He has to go potty._
 __go soft on (someone)__ To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go soft__ To become overly lenient, easily manipulated, or apathetic; to lose strength or determination.
-__go south__ :six::hammer: _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._
+__go south__ :seven::hammer: _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
 __go stir-crazy__ To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison.
 __go strong__ :two: To proceed energetically or successfully. _It is still going strong._
+__go the extra mile__
 __go the way of the dinosaur(s)__ To become extinct, obsolete, old-fashioned, or no longer in common use.
 __go to bed with the chickens__ To go to bed very early.
 __go to Canossa__ To become or make oneself humble; to do a penance or seek absolution for some wrong.